 I’ve heard that bonds have benefits for older people, but that younger investors should stick with stocks.
 Is that correct?

 Well, it’s true that the younger you are, the more your portfolio will likely be tilted toward stocks—you have more years ahead of you to recover from any market downturns.
-But sometimes, if you know well ahead of time that you have a big expense coming up, a college tuition payment, for example, bonds may make sense no matter your age.
-When the money you’ve saved absolutely needs to be there at some future date, but you’d still like to take the opportunity to invest it and earn a positive return in the meantime, we can help you find the right short-term issue to meet that need.
+But sometimes, if you know well ahead of time that you have a big expense coming up (a college tuition payment, for example), bonds may make sense no matter your age.
+When the money you’ve saved absolutely needs to be there at some future date, but you’d still like to take the opportunity to invest it and earn a positive return in the meantime, an investment adviser like McRae can help you find the right short-term issue to meet that need.

-As you can see, there are many reasons for investing in bonds, and they will be personal to each investor.
-Age, circumstances and goals matter.
-At McRae Capital Management, we can help tailor your individual bond portfolio to your specific needs, factoring in credit quality, yields, after-tax returns, diversification, and maturities in anticipation of changes in interest rates.
+As you can see, there are many reasons for investing in bonds, depending on each investor’s individual age, circumstances and goals.
+At McRae Capital Management, we can help tailor your individual bond portfolio to your specific needs, factoring in credit quality, yields, after-tax returns, and maturities in anticipation of changes in interest rates.
 We can help you understand your cashflow needs and your risk tolerance, and translate that into portfolio changes that bring smart, well-priced fixed-income investments into an anchor position among your investments.
 Give us a call to see how we can help you today.

 Connect your finances to what matters most

 This article can provide only a general understanding of sometimes difficult financial concepts.
 For for a more thorough explanation, or if you have questions about your own portfolio, please feel free to reach out to us here at McRae at (973) 387-1080.